 At exactly 31 seconds into the time-lapse video below, you can see my massive red brick arch added to the hundreds of other unique creations in the LEGO KidsFest Creation Nation.
 For some reason, it is later removed.
 Perhaps it used too many red bricks?

 Mid-2010s LEGO Builds

 Speaking of video, below is a film projector machine I made using LEGO Technic parts and pieces.
 I used thread to simulate the path that film would take from reel to reel, and the entire machine was operated via an RCX motor (the grey box located at the top left).
 Notice the spool of thread in the bottom left.

 The blurry, out-of-focus image below shows an eight-wheeler I built a very long time ago.
 Even though the picture is a bit fuzzy, you can see that I incorporated a hollow back-end with a lowering access ramp.
 The hardest part of the vehicle was the grill on the front, which unfortunately is not very visible from this angle, but later inspired the mining truck that I showed earlier.

-Here's a fishing pole I made out of LEGO pieces!
+The festive photo below shows a fishing pole I constructed out of LEGO pieces!
 Because of the length of the finished creation, it was necessary to use LEGO Technic pieces to hold everything together.
-Unlike real fishing poles, however, this creation would not be able to reel in anything larger than a goldfish cracker.
+Unlike real fishing poles, however, this LEGO build would not be able to reel in anything larger than a goldfish cracker.
 At this length, the LEGO bricks tend to lose some of their clutch power, making them weak and easily breakable.

-In the very distant past, I tried my hand and building planet out of LEGO bricks.
+In the very distant past, I also tried my hand at building planets out of LEGO bricks.
 As you can see, I did a very poor job.
 Little did I know that building spherical objects out of rectangular bricks is one of the greatest challenges for any builder; in fact, LEGO Master Builders must past this test in order to receive official certification!